tilee00/python_beginner_project_2025/question/game-instruction.md

 version 2.0
 - determine the winner based on win two out of three rounds
-- show the statistics of
+- show the statistics of how many times the player wins, loses, or ties at the end
 - add option to allow two players to play against each other